 - I'm sorry to admit that I cried when I saw it.
 Between the smell and the thought of it permeating all the fibers of the jute and wool, I just lost it.
 So much for "putting people above things."
 I mean, a dog is a living thing...surely more important than a replaceable rug, right?

-After scrubbing the areas gently with the cleaner, Brian gave the rug a final blast with the water and we took it in the garage for the night, laying it on a clean painter’s cloth we had.
+3. After scrubbing the areas gently with a brush and the cleaner, give the rug a final blast with the water using the strongest flow you have on your nozzle.

 So on the back end of this incident, I can see that I overreacted in those first moments.
 Yes, it cost $200 and I love it, but it is just a rug and it may yet see a nice red-wine stain that is not going to be more important than the poor person who'll feel awful about causing it.

 Plus, I can shout from the rooftops- "I love wood floors and area rugs!"
-Imagine if we had just spent $800 to $1000 on wall-to-wall carpeting (going rate to buy and have 300 square feet installed…).
+Imagine if we had just spent $800 to $1000 on wall-to-wall carpeting (going rate to buy and have 300 square feet installed currently)?